 There are many benefits to purchasing a unit in new construction.
 You are moving into a never before lived-in apartment with all the latest and most fabulous finishes and appliances.
 However, you still need to scrutinize the condo.
 You are bound to find issues that you will want to take care of before moving in, even if these are minor.
-Therefore, as per standard practice, we advise you verify a “punch list,” or a checklist of things you want the sponsor to address and fix, ideally before closing on your newly constructed apartment.
+Therefore, as per standard practice, we advise you to verify a “punch list” or a checklist of things you want the sponsor to address and fix, ideally before closing on your newly constructed apartment.
 Typically if the punch list is incomplete before closing, according to most contract terms, they will have reasonable time to correct.